-It could depreciate up to 25 percent faster than the average rate, depending on the age of the vehicle, the state before the accident, and the state after the accident.
-How much does a car depreciate due to an accident?
-The amount of money itself depends on the type of car, but the general consensus is simple in this regard.
-A car with an accident in its history will be worth less than the same car without an accident, and that's the way it is.
+It's no secret that a car's value can take a hit after an accident.
+Depending on the age of the vehicle, the state before the accident, and the state after the accident, it could depreciate up to 25 percent faster than the average rate.
+But how much does a car depreciate due to an accident?
+The amount of money itself depends on the type of car, but the general consensus is clear: a car with an accident in its history will be worth less than the same car without an accident.
 The trade-in value for a dealer will also be even lower.

 Sometimes, the value of a car will decrease because of the decrease in its value, which the insurance company calculates when it sends an agent to check your car.
 The market value of your vehicle is higher when it's new.
 Once you take it out of the lot, it may lose value.
 The older your car is and the more miles it has, the lower its value.

 After a car accident, the value of your car may drop even lower.
 This is called diminished value, which is the difference in the market value of your car before and after the accident.
-Depending on the circumstances of the accident, an auto insurance company could pay for the decrease in value of your vehicle after a covered loss.
-Understanding the decline in value could give you the tools to successfully file a claim if an accident damages the value of your vehicle.
+Depending on the circumstances of the accident, an auto insurance company could pay for this decrease in value of your vehicle after a covered loss.
+Understanding this decline in value could give you the tools to successfully file a claim if an accident damages the worth of your vehicle.